 Cryptosporidium parvum is a major cause of diarrhoea in humans and animals.
 There are no vaccines and few drugs available to control C. parvum.
 In this study, we used RNA-Seq to compare gene expression in sporozoites and intracellular stages of C. parvum to identify genes likely to be important for successful completion of the parasite's life cycle and, thereby, possible targets for drugs or vaccines.
 We identified 3774 protein-encoding transcripts in C. parvum.
 Applying a stringent cut-off of eight fold for determination of differential expression, we identified 173 genes (26 coding for predicted secreted proteins) upregulated in sporozoites.
 On the other hand, expression of 1259 genes was upregulated in intestinal stages (merozoites/gamonts) with a gene ontology enrichment for 63 biological processes and upregulation of 117 genes in 23 metabolic pathways.
 There was no clear stage specificity of expression of AP2-domain containing transcription factors, although sporozoites had a relatively small repertoire of these important regulators.
 Our RNA-Seq analysis revealed a new calcium-dependent protein kinase, bringing the total number of known calcium-dependent protein kinases (CDPKs) in C. parvum to 11.
 One of these, CDPK1, was expressed in all stages, strengthening the notion that it is a valid drug target.
 By comparing parasites grown in vivo (which produce bona fide thick-walled oocysts) and in vitro (which are arrested in sexual development prior to oocyst generation) we were able to confirm that genes encoding oocyst wall proteins are expressed in gametocytes and that the proteins are stockpiled rather than generated de novo in zygotes.
 RNA-Seq analysis of C. parvum revealed genes expressed in a stage-specific manner and others whose expression is required at all stages of development.
 The functional significance of these can now be addressed through recent advances in transgenics for C. parvum, and may lead to the identification of viable drug and vaccine ta...

-Rajendran, E, Hapuarachchi, SV, Miller, CM, Fairweather, SJ, Cai, Y, Smith, NC, Cockburn, IA, Broer, S, Kirk, K & van Dooren, GG 2017, 'Cationic amino acid transporters play key roles in the survival and transmission of apicomplexan parasites', NATURE COMMUNICATIONS, vol. 8.View/Download from: UTS OPUS or Publisher's site
+Rajendran, E, Hapuarachchi, SV, Miller, CM, Fairweather, SJ, Cai, Y, Smith, NC, Cockburn, IA, Broer, S, Kirk, K & van Dooren, GG 2017, 'Cationic amino acid transporters play key roles in the survival and transmission of apicomplexan parasites', NATURE COMMUNICATIONS, vol. 8.View/Download from: Publisher's site

-Ramakrishnan, C, Walker, RA, Eichenberger, RM, Hehl, AB & Smith, NC 2017, 'The merozoite-specific protein, TgGRA11B, identified as a component of the Toxoplasma gondii parasitophorous vacuole in a tachyzoite expression model.', International Journal for Parasitology, vol. 47, no. 10-11, pp. 597-600.View/Download from: UTS OPUS or Publisher's site
+Ramakrishnan, C, Walker, RA, Eichenberger, RM, Hehl, AB & Smith, NC 2017, 'The merozoite-specific protein, TgGRA11B, identified as a component of the Toxoplasma gondii parasitophorous vacuole in a tachyzoite expression model.', International Journal for Parasitology, vol. 47, no. 10-11, pp. 597-600.View/Download from: Publisher's site

 The apicomplexan, Toxoplasma gondii, infects all warm-blooded animals as intermediate hosts but only felids as definitive hosts.
 Dense granule proteins are critical for the survival of Toxoplasma within host cells but, whilst these proteins have been studied intensively in tachyzoites, little is known about their expression in the coccidian stages in the cat intestine.
 Transcriptomic profiling indicates that two putative dense granule proteins, TgGRA11A and TgGRA11B, are expressed uniquely in merozoites.
 Immunofluorescent microscopy of Toxoplasma-infected cat intestine and tachyzoites engineered to express TgGRA11B, reveals that it is a dense granule protein that traffics into the parasitophorous vacuole and its membrane.